How to Use IW Retirement Planner

 Spending Strategies

-• Smile spending is an age-dependent strategy for retirement spending and is based on research that suggests retirees on average tend to spend more in the early and late stages of retirement and less in the middle years.
-It allows retirees to align spending with their lifestyle preferences and needs at different stages of retirement.
+• Smile spending is an age-dependent strategy for retirement spending, based on research indicating that retirees typically spend more in the early and late stages of retirement and less in the middle years.
+This approach provides a balanced way to align spending with evolving lifestyles and needs throughout retirement.
 Use a replacement rate method outlined in Step 1 to estimate your initial expenses.

 Dynamic spending starts with a withdrawal of 5% of your total investment portfolio.
-Each subsequent year adjusts the prior year's spending for inflation and then adjusts to "guardrails" of 4% and 6%.
-If the amount falls below 4% of the portfolio, the actual withdrawal rises to 4% of the portfolio.
-Conversely, if the amount is above 6% of the portfolio, the withdrawal is limited to no more than 6% of your portfolio.
+Each subsequent year adjusts the prior year's spending for inflation and then applies 'guardrails' of 4% and 6%.
+If the withdrawal amount falls below 4% of the total investment portfolio, it is increased to 4%.
+Conversely, if the withdrawal amount exceeds 6% of the portfolio, it is capped at 6%.

 Extra Savings